kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

   // failures per index is kept in the pod's
   // batch.kubernetes.io/job-index-failure-count annotation.
 It can only
   // be set when Job's completionMode=Indexed, and the Pod's restart
   // policy is Never.
-  // When specified, then the backoffLimit field is defaulted to the max int32
-  // value.
-Also, once specified it cannot be set to nil.
+The field is immutable.
   // +optional
   BackoffLimitPerIndex *int32

   // Specifies the maximal number of failed indexes before marking the Job as
   // failed, when backoffLimitPerIndex is set.
 Once the number of failed
   // indexes exceeds this number the entire Job is marked as Failed and its
   // execution is terminated.
-When left as nil the job continues execution of
+When left as null the job continues execution of
   // all of its indexes and is marked with the `Complete` Job condition.
   // It can only be specified when backoffLimitPerIndex is set.
-  // The value is might be up to 10^5 when completions is <= 10^5, or 10^4 when
+  // It can be null or up to completions.
+It is required and must be
-  // completions > 10^5.
+  // less than or equal to 10^4 when is completions greater than 10^5.
   // +optional
   MaxFailedIndexes *int32
   ...